 Acappellooza Summer is an overnight a cappella summer camp in partnership with the University of Missouri-St. Louis for students in grades 9-12.
 For four days, students are immersed in singing led by some of the world’s most prominent names in a cappella music, including the Ambassadors of Harmony® and Jim Henry, music department chair at UMSL.

 Please visit the Acappellooza Summer website for more information.

 Music and learning tracks will be sent to the students in advance so that they can come together to perfect their skills in preparation for a one-of-a-kind a cappella concert on Friday night.
 The concert will feature all the Acappellooza Summer participants who will comprise a men’s chorus, a women’s chorus and a combined chorus.
 They will share the stage with world renowned a cappella ensemble Vocal Spectrum.

 In July 2016, AOH and UMSL held the fourth-annual, which drew roughly 150 students from across the country to learn the craft of singing a cappella.

 Since 2012, we’ve been actively working with students in various St. Louis-area schools to share our love of a cappella singing (primarily in the barbershop style) with students and teachers.

 Project Harmony takes contemporary a cappella music back to its roots by integrating tight harmonies and barbershop singing techniques into a year-long program in local schools.
 For more information, go to the Project Harmony website.

-Eric Dalby, longtime member of the Ambassadors of Harmony and the lead for the 2006 BHS quartet champs, Vocal Spectrum, directs a chorus of men in their 20s called The Recruits.
+Eric Dalby, longtime member of the Ambassadors of Harmony and the lead for the 2006 BHS quartet champs, Vocal Spectrum, directs a chorus of young women and men called The Recruits.
 The chorus' mission is to inspire and educate young people to get involved in a cappella music.
 The chorus has already won youth competitions hosted by the Barbershop Harmony Society.
 For more information, visit The Recruits' website.